DinoChiesa/Edge-DevPortal-Filter-ApiProducts/README.md

 This custom module for Drupal adds a capability to the Apigee Edge developer portal that allows portal administrators to filter the list of API Products presented to developers in the "add an app" page.

-It is built and tested on Druapl 7.
+It is built and tested on Drupal 7.

 ## Details